PujaDey14/Clothing-Store-Data-Analysis/README.md

-# Clothing-Store-Data-Analysis
-This repository contains an MS Excel-based project analyzing sales data for V2 Clothing Store.
-The project provides insights into sales performance, customer behavior , and product trends, aiming to assist in strategic decision-making.
+📋 Project Description
+The project involves organizing, analyzing, and visualizing sales data from V2 Clothing Store.
+The key objectives of the analysis include:
+•	Understanding sales trends across different Month.
+•	Identifying top-performing products and categories.
+•	Analyzing customer demographics and purchase patterns.
+•	Providing actionable insights for business growth.